RCN-ECS/rcn-ecs.github.io/WorkingGroups.md

 title: Evolving Seas RCN Working Groups
 ---

+## Working groups formed in the 2019 Synthesis Workshop

 ### Selection Across the Life Cycle: Genome-informed approaches and insights for characterizing targets of selection across complex life cycles in eukaryotes